noursaidi/udmi/docs/messages/config.md

 [Cloud IoT Core Config](https://cloud.google.com/iot/docs/how-tos/config/configuring-devices) block that controls a device's intended behavior.

+Unless a config message has an [expiry](../specs/sequences/writeback.md#value-expiration), the latest config message is always considered present.

 It is composed of specific sub-entries for each sub-system { _system_, _pointset_, _gateway_, etc... }.

 An example `config` message is below